marekzajac97/bf2-blender/README.md

 # Blender addon for Battlefield 2
-I'm probably like 15 years late but anyway, here are some Blender tools for working with Refractor 2 engine asset files and more!
+I'm probably like 15 years late but anyway, here are some Blender tools for working with Refractor 2 engine assets!

 ## Features:
 Import & export support of: